jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 See [Netlify documentation about "Rewrites and proxies"][6].

-Now there is no excuse for that awsome ClojureScript SPA not being available online 😉
+Now there is no excuse for that awesome ClojureScript SPA not being available online 😉